 - The client encounters a Goto Exits action, in which case they detach from all assistants shortly before going through the exit and then proceed to go through the exit on their own, even if they cannot move without assistance.
 They are then removed from the simulation. - The client encounters a Goto Refuge Rooms action, in which case the client will go to one of the rooms.
-Upon entering the room, the client will proceed to the back of the room, detach from the assistants, and wait until the simulation completes. - The client encounters a Detach from Assistants action, in which case the client detaches from all assistants and continues on to the next action on their own.
+Upon entering the room, the client will proceed to the back of the room, detach from the assistants, and wait until the simulation completes. - The client encounters a Wait Until Simulation End action, in which case the client will immediately detach from assistants before waiting for the end of the simulation.
+This frees their assistants to help with other clients. - The client encounters a Detach from Assistants action, in which case the client detaches from all assistants and continues on to the next action on their own.
 (Example: The client is in a wheelchair and needed assistance down stairs.)

-6.2.
+7.2.
 Preparing Clients